Hazard definition and classification review

 The Hazard definition and classification review provides a common set of hazard definitions for monitoring and reviewing implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030 which calls for “a data revolution, rigorous accountability mechanisms and renewed global partnerships”.

-The Hazard Information Profiles report comprise of a description of each of the 302 hazard information profiles (HIPs), developed using a consultative process by scientists and experts across the globe.
-You can view the Hazard Information Profiles here.
+The Hazard Information Profiles (HIPs) report comprise a description of each of the 302 hazard information profiles (HIPs), developed using a consultative process by scientists and experts across the globe.

 Both the Hazard Information Profiles and the Technical Report provide an important resource to support the implementation of disaster risk reduction and risk-informed investment, aligned with the Sendai Framework for Disaster Risk Reduction 2015–2030, but also the Sustainable Development Goals of Agenda 2030, the Paris Agreement on Climate Change and the Addis Ababa Action Agenda on Sustainable Financing.
 It provides a common set of hazard definitions to Governments and stakeholders to inform their strategies and actions on risk reduction and management.
 Specifically, the report and this supplement could support the development and updating of national and local disaster risk reduction strategies and loss databases, as well as integrating disaster risk reduction into national statistics, legal, accounting and regulatory frameworks and public and private policy, financing and investment decisions.